JorisAerts/simpledateformat.js/README.md

 ## Features:
 - Caches the [format, SimpleDateFormatter]

+## TODO:
+Rewrite the parser, without any Regex, because it won't work for dates like yyyyMMMdd (with no separators between the different patterns).

 ## Date & Time Patterns:
 | Supported | Letter | Date or Time Component | Presentation | Examples |